djipidi/graphene_django_crud/README.md

 Each query uses "only", "select_related" and "prefetch_related" methods of queryset to get only the necessary attributes.
-To extend fields, the decorator informs the query set builder with its arguments which model attributes are needed to resolve the extended field.
+To extend fields, the decorator is necessary for the queryset builder with its arguments which model attributes are needed to resolve the field.

 show [Computed field](#Computed-field) section for more informations